dishbreak/kubernetes-lab/README.md

 457
 ```

+(Note that if you attempt to GET on `/value` before POSTing to the endpoint, **the API will crash**.
+Like I said at the beginning, this isn't meant for production.)

 Woo!
 The value persisted thru the restart.
 Awesome.

 For extra fun, let's run some commands inside the redis cluster and see if we have the data there.
 First, let's find the pod running redis.